 To Make the Homemade Yakisoba Sauce

-- Add the Worcestershire sauce and whisk it all together.
+- Add 7 Tbsp Worcestershire sauce and whisk it all together.
+Set aside.

 To Prepare the Ingredients

-- Thinly slice the onion and green bell pepper.
+- Thinly slice ½ onion and ¼ green bell pepper.
 If the bell pepper is tall, cut the slices in half crosswise.

-- Discard the tough core of the green cabbage leaves.
+- Discard the tough core of 6 oz green cabbage leaves.
 Cut the leaves into pieces 1 inch (2.5 cm) square.

-- Cut the carrot into 2-inch (5 cm) lengths and slice into thin slabs.
+- Cut 2 oz carrot into 2-inch (5-cm) lengths and slice into thin slabs.
 Then, cut them into julienned strips.

-- Cut the green onions into 2-inch (5 cm) lengths and cut the thick bottom parts in half lengthwise.
+- Cut 3 green onions/scallions into 2-inch (5-cm) lengths and cut the thick bottom parts in half lengthwise.

-- Discard the shiitake stems and thinly slice the caps.
+- Cut off and discard the stems of 6 shiitake mushrooms and thinly slice the caps.

-- Slice the fried firm tofu and cut the slices in half lengthwise to make thin strips.
+- Slice ½ deep-fried firm tofu cutlet (atsuage) and cut the slices in half lengthwise to make thin strips.

 To Cook the Yakisoba

 - Heat a wok (or large frying pan) on medium-high heat.
-Once it’s hot, add the oil and swirl it around to make sure it coats the entire surface of the wok.
+Once it’s hot, add 1–2 Tbsp neutral oil and swirl it around to make sure it coats the entire surface of the wok.

 - Add the onion and the white part of the green onions.
 Cook, stirring often, until the onion slices are translucent.